 When a child is critically ill, parents may be reluctant to leave the hospital.
 In order to provide comfort and support to their child, it is important that parents have an opportunity to rest, have a meal or have a moment of quiet.
-Located inside medical care facilities, the Ronald McDonald Family Room program in Oishei Children's Hospital serves as a place of respite, relaxation and privacy for family members, often just steps away from where their child is being treated.
+Located inside medical care facilities, the Ronald McDonald Family Room program in John R. Oishei Children's Hospital (the Children's Hospital) serves as a place of respite, relaxation and privacy for family members, often just steps away from where their child is being treated.
 The Ronald McDonald Family Room program provides parents with an opportunity to remain close to their hospitalized child and to be an active member of their child's health care team.